 The animal dines on a wide range of seafood including clams and other mussels, but have a particular hankering for crabs.
 With their love for crabs, coupled with a sweet spot for den-like enclosures, octopuses often mistake crabber’s nets as hunting and hiding ground, where they can be accidentally caught.
 If the octopus kills and eats the crabber’s catch, many fishermen respond by killing the octopus.

 Aquarium of the Bay works with local fishermen to change this behavior by purchasing the octopuses for exhibit, where they help strengthen visitors’ connection to the animals.
-The Aquarium’s Animal Care team posts fliers around local piers and tackle stores, alerting crabbers of this opportunity.
+The Aquarium’s Animal Care team posts fliers around local piers and tackle stores, alerting crabbers to this opportunity.

-“Aquarium of the Bay is always happy to provide a safe haven for octopuses that would otherwise meet a hasty demise” says Christina J. Slager, Director of Animal Care for Aquarium of the Bay.
+“Aquarium of the Bay is always happy to provide a safe haven for octopuses that would otherwise meet a hasty demise,” says Christina J. Slager, Director of Animal Care for Aquarium of the Bay.